 We do not allow dogs into the Centre as they can frighten or upset the birds.
 We do apologise, but this is the birds home and it is important they feel safe in their homes.

-There is plentiful dog walking in the parkland surrounding the centre and our shop staff are happy to dog sit whilst you are inside the centre.
+There is plentiful dog walking in the parkland surrounding the centre and our shop staff are happy to dog sit whilst you are inside the centre (this is for well-behaved guide dogs only please).